-Gillian's most recent credits include TORCH, THE LOST O'CASEY, JUDGING SHAW and HENTOWN directed by Louise Lowe for Anu Productions, and FUTUREPROOF directed by Tom Creed and THE ODD COUPLE directed by Conor Hanratty for the Everyman Palace Theatre.
+Gillian's most recent credits include THE LOST O'CASEY (Winner of BEST NEW PLAY Irish Times Theatre Awards 2019), TORCH, HENTOWN and JUDGING SHAW directed by Louise Lowe for Anu Productions.
+FUTUREPROOF directed by Tom Creed and THE ODD COUPLE directed by Conor Hanratty both for the Everyman Palace Theatre, Cork.

-Screen work includes roles in Marek Losey’s 13 STEPS DOWN directed by Marek Losey for ITV John Crowley's feature BROOKLYN starring Saoirse Ronan and Domhnall Gleeson.
+Screen work includes roles in 13 STEPS DOWN directed by Marek Losey for ITV and John Crowley's feature BROOKLYN starring Saoirse Ronan and Domhnall Gleeson.

 She is based in Dublin.